 The analysis is conducted for 16 states plus two 2-state regions.
 These are the states and two-state regions with data in the 2009 RECS (EIA 2013).
 The states are Arizona, California, Colorado, Florida, Georgia, Illinois, Massachusetts, Michigan, Missouri, New Jersey, New York, Pennsylvania, Tennessee, Texas, Virginia and Wisconsin.
 In addition, we examined two 2-state pairs – Oregon/Washington and North/South Carolina.
 Together these states cover a wide range of regions and climates throughout the US.
 These analyses are based on average conditions in each state and do not necessarily apply to regions within each state that are significantly warmer or colder than the state average.

 The analysis makes use of average space heating consumption data by state for gas-heated homes in the 2009 RECS.
 We assume that the average furnace captured in RECS has an 80% Annual Fuel Utilization Efficiency (AFUE) and that more efficient furnaces will use proportionately less.
-We also assume that if they convert to a heat pump, they will need the same number of BTU’s as they get from their current gas system.
+We also assume that if they convert to a heat pump, they will need the same number of BTU’s output as they get from their current gas system.
 We estimated the seasonal efficiency for heat pumps at different locations using a methodology developed by the Florida Solar Energy Center (FSEC) that estimates seasonal heat pump efficiency as a function of local winter design temperature (Fairey et al., 2004).
 Fairey et al. find that depending on winter temperatures, heat pump seasonal efficiency can be as much as 40% below the rated efficiency (e.g., in Minnesota) or as much as 20% above the rated efficiency (e.g., in Florida).
 Our analysis also includes allowances for electric T&D losses of 5.5% and gas distribution losses of 2%.
 Additional specifics are provided in the Appendix.

 Energy Use Comparisons